 In Somerset, John de Holewell and Edith atte Holywelle were both listed 1 Edward III (in other words during the first year of King Edward III's reign).

 Further to the south in Devon, the Testa de Nevill, sive Liber Feodorum, temp.
 Henry III-Edward I listed William de Halegewelle.

 Later in Scotland, Halywell is mentioned in Berwick Retours and Thomas de Halywell was superior of the Abbey of Kelso in 1465.
 "Robert Halywell was notary public in St. Andrews diocese, 1473.
 Thomas Halywell, a Scot born at Grynlawe, in 1480 had letters of denization in England, John Halywell was killed in 1535 and William Halywell was burgess of Linlithgow, 1537."

 Early History of the Holwill family

-Another 149 words (11 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686 and 1655 are included under the topic Early Holwill History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holwill research.
+Another 75 words (5 lines of text) covering the years 1200, 1535, 1548, 1564, 1649, 1686, 1655, 1676, 1744 and 1676 are included under the topic Early Holwill History in all our PDF Extended History products and printed products wherever possible.

 Holwill Spelling Variations